 The input for the InferNET algorithm will be in the three formats described below.

-orthotab: target species| target gene | source species | source gene | orthology val1 | orthology val2 …: gives the gene-to-gene orthology value, according to several different orthology measures for example: (Dennis- do you need to add the BLAST MANY TO MANY APPROACH TO THIS LIST????)
-Reciprocal best BLAST hits [Altschul 1997 Nuc Acid Resh], OrthologID [Chiu 2006 Bioinformatics], OrthoMCL [Li 2003 Genome Research], and Inparanoid [O’Brien 2005 Nuc.
+orthotab: target species| target gene | source species | source gene | orthology val1 | orthology val2 …: gives the gene-to-gene orthology value, according to several different orthology measures for example: Reciprocal best BLAST hits [Altschul 1997 Nuc Acid Resh], BLAST hits above a threshold, OrthologID [Chiu 2006 Bioinformatics], OrthoMCL [Li 2003 Genome Research], and Inparanoid [O’Brien 2005 Nuc.
 Acid Resh].
-Our preliminary work used BLAST (Dennis- Do you mean REVERSE BLAST HITS OR MANY TO MANY?).
+Our preliminary work used Reciprocal best BLAST hits.
 At this point of our preliminary analysis, we don’t know which orthology method or methods will work best.
 Part of the machine-learning research will be used to determine this.

 edgetab: species | gene1 | gene2 | edgetype | strength | p-value | number of different experimental conditions: gives the strength and the p-value of a given experimentally supported edge (e.g. by data including expression correlation).
-The p-value will be evaluated using a non-parametric re-sampling approach called “shuffling” as described, for example, in [Statistics is Easy!
+The p-value will be evaluated both parametrically (assuming a normal distribution) and non-parametrically using a bootstrap resampling technique [Statistics is Easy!
 Dennis Shasha and Manda Wilson Synthesis Lectures on Mathematics and Statistics 2008 (doi:10.2200/S00142ED1V01Y200807MAS001) Morgan&Claypool Publishers).
-THE PRINCIPLE OF SUFFLING is…….????
-OR HOW IT WORKS?
+Bootstrapping creates samples with replacement to determine the probability that the strength of the edge could have happened by chance.

 In our preliminary studies, we examine gene expression correlations that generally hold over all conditions.
 However, certain edge relationships may be present only under certain conditions (e.g. drought conditions for plants).
-The tools we propose to build could be used for all experiments or just for the conditions of interest, in which case, we would choose the subset of edgetab corresponding to those specific conditions.
+We may want to learn the “rules” that define plant responses to that condition.
+To do this, we would choose the subset of edgetab corresponding to those specific conditions as well as a few experiments under standard growth conditions to filter out housekeeping genes.
 That is, focusing on one or more conditions changes the data and possibly the results (e.g. we may find edges that apply only in certain conditions), but not the method.
-Looking at networks under specific conditions could be useful to identify genes associated with that condition – and to learn the “rules” that define plant responses to that condition (e.g. drought).

-speciestab (species1 | species2 | species similarity measure1 | species similarity measure2): measures sequence similarity according to several criteria (e.g. distance based, for example average percent identity of protein sequences, or through parsimony).
+speciestab (species1 | species2 | species similarity measure1 | species similarity measure2): measures sequence similarity of species according to several criteria (e.g. distance based, for example average percent identity of protein sequences, or through parsimony).
 Again, we don’t know a priori which similarity measure or measures will work the best until we do the research, but we can determine the measures that work best in the course of machine learning.
-That is, we will include all measures and then will learn the weights of each, where a weight that is high in absolute value constitutes importance.
+That is, we will include all measures and then will learn the weights of each in our “combining rule”, where a weight that is high in absolute value constitutes importance.

 RNA expression Technology: In our work to date, we have considered NextGen and microarray data from Affymetrix as separate datasets.
 However, results have shown that the two measurements are consistent under the correct normalization protocol [Bullard et al 2010].
 When sufficient data of both kinds is available, we will also try to treat the two kinds of data separately and together to compare the results.
-(Dennis- I changed this to say we will treat the datatypes separately- until and unless we prove they can be mixed)

-Dennis- Are we really going to mix the 2 data types?
-Is this very dangerous as it may be susceptible to critique.
-Can we show that once you convert next gen and microarray to correlation you get the same results?
-I believe Manny has microarray and Next gen both from the same RNA samples in Arabidopsis from a N-treatment experiment for us to test this.
-Ok we should discuss this but Kranthi can show.